E3 2019: Microsoft Xbox E3 conference, start time, how to watch, livestream and more

 Start time

-Microsoft's press conference will be held at the appropriately named Microsoft Theater in Los Angeles, starting at 1 p.m.
+Microsoft's press conference will be held at the appropriately named Microsoft Theater in Los Angeles, starting later today at 1 p.m.
 PT (4 p.m.
-ET) on Sunday, June 9.
+ET).

 Where